Fory-Pride/Nitro4all/README.md

 (betterdiscord instaler included)

-Nitro4all use discord api for changing things such like profile colors, animated profile pic, and all nitro things for free, I have added settings for screencast such like resolution, bitrate, frame.
+Nitro4all use discord api for changing things such like profile colors, animated profile pic, and all nitro things for free, I have added settings for screencast such like custom resolution, custom bitrate, custom frame per second.

 For installing and editting watch my tutorial on yt channel :